Preferred Properties of Highlands, Inc.

 Most folks think the simplest solution and least risky alternative to winterizing is to leave the heating system running at a minimum setting (with the water turned off of course).
 Although it might seem like a good idea, imagine if during a hard freeze the power goes out for a couple of days.

-No heat equals frozen house, frozen house equals frozen & burst pipes - guess what happens when it warms up and the water in those pipes unthaw!
+No heat equals frozen house, frozen house equals frozen & burst pipes - guess what happens when it warms up!

 The rigors of extreme winter temperatures and low humidity in a winterized home stress the interior of the house and the appliances.
 Wood trim and furniture dry out, and seals in appliances can dry and crack.
 Therefore, keeping the heat on low can minimize the stress to the interior of the house even if the power goes out for a few days.
 On the other hand, exposed plumbing in some crawlspaces, or plumbing in homes with no central heating may be at risk.
 Some older vacation homes were just not built for winter occupancy.
 In the case of older homes that are poorly insulated and/or unevenly heated (or just poorly constructed homes), then winterization is always the safest bet.